 In September 2022, the Government of Serbia purchased additional 1.6%, and thus held 83.58% share interest, while Etihad Airways held the remaining.[27]

-In November 2023, the Serbian Government announced that as of the 13th of November, the government takes full control of Air Serbia.[5]
+In November 2023, the Serbian government announced that as of 13 November, the government would take full control of Air Serbia.[5]

 Business trends